kendofriendo/stereo_spirits/README.md

 Set the home page to http://127.0.0.1/users/auth/github and set the authorization callback url to http://127.0.0.1:3000/users/auth/github/callback

-Once created, back inside the project directory run `rails credentials:edit` and enter
+Once created, back inside the project directory run `rails credentials:edit` and enter:

     github: